Learning Gemara is one of the foundational pillars of Torah life.

 For a beginner, are completely unfamiliar.

-The entire sentence becomes unclear
+The entire sentence becomes unclear.

-And when several words are not understood:
+When several words are not understood:

-The entire passage becomes inaccessible
+The entire sugya becomes inaccessible.

 The Result in Practice